spassvogel/gilles-game/src/docs/work.md

 ### 2024-03-23 Save position of enemies when leaving scene

 Or might not be needed, as we should probably prevent leaving a scene whilst in combat.
+Is actually needed. `  protected createObjects (): SceneObject[] {` should take a copy of objects from store in `objectsPrev`

+- [x] Implemented in basescenecontroller and quests redux state

 ### 2024-03-23 Loading scene after re-entering doesn't load certain textures